| | |

 what Essential Oils can you use to clean leather?

 Essential oils are a great addition to DIY leather cleaner!
 You want to choose essential oils that are anti-bacterial and have cleaning properties.
-Orange, lemon, grapefruit, eucalyptus, citronella and cedarwood are the best essential oils to use for cleaning leather.

-Essential oils should always be diluted before you use them on your leather furniture.
 I’ve made the mistake of using straight lemon oil to clean a pen mark on my couch.
-It did work to remove the pen, but also took some of the color of the couch off too.
+It did work to remove the ink stains, but also took some of the color of the couch off too!

 a glass amber spray bottle with a label that reads "leather cleaner".
 A leather couch is in the background